 - They contain mercury, and breaking them is a major hazmat clean up situation.

 - Some countries have outlawed putting CFL bulbs in the trash.
 You have to dispose of it as if it is hazardous waste – because it actually is.

 - The bulbs that have a high CRI are very expensive – $40 to $50 each.

 - They do not emit a lot of light at all.
-You need several CFL’s to equal 1 incandescent light bulb.
+You need several CFL’s to equal 1 incandescent photo light bulb of 500 watts.